 Transactional and Subscription Service Arrangements: Transaction and subscription revenues consist of revenues derived from the processing of transactions through the Company's service platforms, providing enterprise portal management services on a subscription basis and maintenance agreements on software licenses.
 Transaction service arrangements include services such as processing equipment orders, new account set-up and activation, number port requests, credit checks and inventory management.
-Subscription services include hosting and storage and the related maintenance support for those services.
+Subscription services include monthly active user fees, software as a service ("SaaS") fees, hosting and storage and the related maintenance support for those services.

 Transaction revenues are principally based on a contractual price per transaction and are recognized based on the number of transactions processed during each reporting period.
 Revenues are recorded based on the total number of transactions processed at the applicable price established in the relevant contract.
 The total amount of revenues recognized is based primarily on the volume of transactions.
-Subscription revenues are recorded on a straight-line basis over the life of the contract for subscription services and maintenance agreements.
+Subscription revenues are recorded one of two ways: on a straight-line basis over the life of the contract or on a fixed monthly fee based on a set contracted amount.